Careers360 Logo

 Answer:

-Electrons move in a circular path of fixed energy called orbits because it does not explain anything about an atom’s stability, it’s electronic structures, their energies, and distribution around the nucleus.
+Electrons move in a circular path of fixed energy called orbits because it does not explain anything about an atom’s stability, it’s electronic structures, its energies, and distribution around the nucleus.

 Question:2